wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/examine-zero-trust-approach-to-security-microsoft-365/includes/4-examine-microsofts-strategy-for-networking.md

  -  location
  -  sign-in risk

-These considerations are used to decide whether to:<br>
+These considerations are used to decide whether to:

  -  allow access
  -  deny access